 Acemoglu and Robinson (2012) mention petitions, broad coalitions, and utilization of hard-won political rights are essential for establishing and preserving inclusive economics (i.e. access to property rights, patents, credit, etc.).
 If we wish to avoid the extractive path of an imperial state, our engagement cannot be passive.
 In other words…

-(2) If you only want taxation with representation… vote, petition, and build coalitions.
+(2) If you only want taxation if it comes with representation… vote, petition, and build coalitions.

-(3) If you don’t want to live under a dictator… create, innovate, and start a business.
+(3) If you only want authority if it comes with accountability… create, innovate, and start a business.

 And, by all means, feel free to be skeptical of a lasting internal peace within an increasingly imperial state.